 First of all, class resentment is a real and powerful force in our culture.
 Even if you don’t make your friends hate you, you might simply make them feel bad that they can’t afford such a fancy present.

-9. What Not to Post: Passive-aggressive notes about your partner.
+9. Nobody looks forward to reading passive-aggressive notes about your partner.

 Why It’s a Mistake: We’ve all seen these.
 “I still can’t believe some people can be so selfish.”
 The subtext here is, “You know who you are,” and people are pretty good about reading between the lines.